keycloakify/docs.oidc-spa.dev/features/error-management/error-handling-with-autologin.md

-# Error Handling - With AutoLogin
+# Error handling - Auto Login

-In Auto Login mode, error handling works a little differently since we have no mode to fallback to in case oidc-spa failed to initialize.&#x20;

-We expose sprate hooks to let you gracefully handle error separatly:
+In **Auto Login** mode, there is no “fallback” unauthenticated experience if `oidc-spa` fails to initialize, so error handling is different.

+We expose separate hooks/components so you can handle initialization errors gracefully and render a clear, user-facing message while keeping diagnostics in the console for developers.

+{% hint style="info" %}
+In `autoLogin: false`, `createOidc` never throws (if it does, that’s a bug).
+In `autoLogin: true`, `createOidc` may throw **only** an `OidcInitializationError`, which includes:
+- `isAuthServerLikelyDown`: helps you distinguish a temporary outage from a misconfiguration.
+- `message`: a developer-oriented diagnostic (do **not** show this to end users).
+{% endhint %}

 {% tabs %}
 {% tab title="Framework Agnostic" %}